CupOfTea696/TwoStream/index.md

 ## TODO:
  - Push events from server to all or specific user. (to sessionId = &#10003;, to username/user object &#10006;) (zmq)
- - Middleware for connections. (or something similar)
+ - Clean up some code
- - Online Documentation
+ - Improve Error Handling

 ### Acknowledgements
 TwoStream is heavily based on [Latchet][latchet].
 Some of the internal workings and public API is entirely different, other parts are near copy-pasted from the original code.
 The main difference between TwoStream and [Latchet][latchet] is [Laravel 5][l5] support and read-only access to Session data.
 If you are using Laravel 4, please do go and use [Latchet][latchet] since it is pretty good.
 (Although the creator claims it's not even an alpha version.
 Believe me, it is.)
 If you use [Laravel 5][l5] however, feel free to start testing this out and contribute.